 Source of Data:

-The data for this indicator is sources from the Care Inspectorate and the Early Learning and Childcare statistics publication.
+The data for this indicator is sourced from the annual Care Inspectorate Early Learning and Childcare statistics publication.
+These statistics are produced using Care Inspectorate data as at 31 December of each year.

 During inspections, the Care Inspectorate assess four quality themes, which cover the main areas of a serviceâ€™s work.
 How well the service performs in these areas will indicate how good the service is.